theaaronhanks/theaaronhanks/README.md

 ## Introduction

 I'm @theaaronhanks.
 I'm a student studying Computer Science at Utah State University, and I plan to graduate May of 2024.

-I am interested in Game Development and Cyber Security.
+I am interested in many areas of software development including cyber security, game development, and mobile application development.

+## Current Employment

+I am currently working for PhotoHive as a full stack web developer.
+PhotoHive creates an opportunity for photographers to upload pictures of race events, and participants can choose to purchase and download those pictures.
+Their website can be accessed [here](https://photohive.pro)

+In addition I work as a Computer Science Coach for the Utah State University Computer Science Department.
+The Utah State University Computer Science Coaching Lab is a tutoring center focused on helping students overcome conceptual and implementation based challenges in a comfortable and constructive environment.

+## Learning

+I am currently learning to develop Android applications using JetPack Compose and Kotlin.
+I am also learning about operating systems and computer architecture

 ## Contact Information